telerik/kendo-ui-builder/docs/views/hierarchical-data-grid.md

 ## Features

 * Represents a Grid component with child grids.
-The child grids become visible when the users expand a row of the parent Grid.
+The child grids become visible when users expand a row of the parent Grid.
 * Supports CRUD (create, read, update, and delete) data operations only for the child grid.
 * Supports editing for the child grids through the **Incell**, **Inline**, and **Popup** modes.
 * Supports error handling.
 * Allows you to set and edit its basic functionalities.
 For more information on the settings that are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.
 * Includes custom sections where you can add your own HTML.
-Each section is identified in the view design page with a placeholder which contains descriptive text.
+Each section is identified in the view design page by a placeholder which contains descriptive text.
     * Custom top HTML section&mdash;Located in the area above **Header Title**.
     * Custom top parent HTML section&mdash;Located in the area below the **Parent Grid Title** but above **Parent Grid**.
     * Custom top child html section&mdash;Located in the area below the **Child Grid Title** but above **Child Grid**.